flashwing-04/showtime-website-project-archive/content/ss23/master/m2-mentist/challenges.md

 * **Designing an appropriate mental health concept**

 Creating a suitable concept for a mental health chatbot application comes with its unique set of challenges, primarily due to the sensitive nature of the topic that demands utmost care and empathy.
 Mental health is a deeply personal and delicate issue, making it crucial to approach the design process with great sensitivity and respect for the users' emotional well-being.
-Therefore the planning and design process required multiple cycles of refinement and validation involving psychology expert views and much in-depth research.
+Therefore, the planning and design process required multiple cycles of refinement and validation, involving psychology expert views and much in-depth research.

 * **Overcoming initial setbacks - Chatterbot**

 In the initial stages, we invested considerable time in extensive research and working with the Chatterbot framework to build the foundation of our application.
-However, despite our efforts, unforeseen complexities emerged, leading us to realize that the framework might not fully meet our specific requirements because of its obsolescence .
-As a result, we faced the tough decision of discarding all our previous work and project foundation and starting anew working with a completely different chatbot framework.
+However, despite our efforts, unforeseen complexities emerged, leading us to realize that the framework might not fully meet our specific requirements because of its obsolescence.
+As a result, we faced the tough decision of discarding all our previous work and project foundation and starting anew, working with a completely different chatbot framework.
 This setback proved to be particularly daunting as we had limited time available to complete the project successfully.

 * **Developing a natural chatbot by beginners**